gahan-corporation/wyatt/doc/source/setup/deploy.rst

 The solutions to support livechat/motifications in a WSGI application are:

-* deploy a threaded version of Odoo (instread of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Odoo, this is the simplest and the longpolling URL can double up as the cron instance.
+* deploy a threaded version of Gerp (instread of a process-based preforking one) and redirect only requests to URLs starting with ``/longpolling/`` to that Gerp, this is the simplest and the longpolling URL can double up as the cron instance.
-* deploy an evented Odoo via ``gerp-gevent`` and proxy requests starting with ``/longpolling/`` to
+* deploy an evented Gerp via ``gerp-gevent`` and proxy requests starting with ``/longpolling/`` to
   :option:`the longpolling port <gerp-bin --longpolling-port>`.

 Serving Static Files
 ====================

-For development convenience, Odoo directly serves all static files in its modules.
+For development convenience, Gerp directly serves all static files in its modules.
 This may not be ideal when it comes to performances, and static files should generally be served by a static HTTP server.

-Odoo static files live in each module's ``static/`` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.
+Gerp static files live in each module's ``static/`` folder, so static files can be served by intercepting all requests to :samp:`/{MODULE}/static/{FILE}`, and looking up the right module (and file) in the various addons paths.